SkygearIO/features/features/285-design-webhooks/design.md

 If failed to perform the mutations, the operation would be failed.
 If the operation failed, the mutations are rollbacked and not visible.

-Mutations would not generate additional events (except `user_sync`, which would be generated whenever user is updated).
+Mutations would not generate additional events.

 The mutated value is be propagated along the next events.